docker/gordon/README.md

 Out of box, Gordon offers

-* Contributor License Agreement and/or Certificate of D validation per commit.
 * Automatic Pull Request Assignment to Maintainers
 * Caching of data in realtime, as opposed polling